netket/netket-website/_docs/observables/custom_observables.md

 $$

 where the operators $$ o_i $$ act on an (arbitrary) subset of sites.
 In order to define your custom Observable, you need to specify the operators $$ o_i $$.
-Notice here the Hilbert space is derived from the definition of the Hamiltonian, and Observables compatible with the Hamiltonian Hilbert space must be declared by the user.
+Notice that here the Hilbert space is derived from the definition of the Hamiltonian, thus users must specify Observables compatible with the Hamiltonian Hilbert space.

 <h2 class="bg-primary">Local Operators</h2>